whatbirdisthat/coffeething/README.md

 This means I can debug things, say when I run the tests through the IDE.

-Setting up to run tests from Webstorm
+Setting up to run tests from WebStorm
 -------------------------------------

 Here we need to create a new `configuration` and choose `nodeunit`.